rodrigoesborges/infancia-grupo/people/michael_degtyar.md

 ---
-layout: default
+layout: post
 title: Michael Degtyar
 ---

 Michael worked on his final project with the lab, working on the design and construction the oscillating grid facility.

 ![](../images/oscillating_grid.jpg)